 Photograph; Meeting Pope Paul VI (cropped).

-to Nigel Malone (Chicago, Illinois)
+Thanks to Nigel Malone (Chicago, Illinois) for information.

 James Sullivan (1744-1808).
 American Politician.
 Member of Massachusetts Congress, State Supreme Court Justice, State Attorney General, and Governor.